-authorized agent of (hereafter (hereafter "Sanctuary City may choose with person or entity that p Customs Enforcement d an opportunity to review the requirements of City of Richmond Ording City Contracting Ordinance" or "SCCO").
-Contractor understands and whom it will maintain business relations and may refrain from contract provides Data Broker or Extreme Vetting services to the U.S. Immigration to Division of the United States Department of Homeland Security ("ICE des the meaning of the following terms used in the SCCO: l agrees that the ting with any on and a.
+• authorized agent of (hereafte ad an opportunity to review the requirements of City of Richmond Ordinance 12-18 r (hereafter "Sanctua City may choose wi person or entity that Enforcement Division ry City Contracting Ordinance" or "SCCO").
+Contractor understands and agrees that the homometric will maintain business relations and may refrain from contracting with any provides Data Broker or Extreme Vetting services to the U.S. Immigration and Custom of the United States Department of Homeland Security ("ICE").
+Contractor uning of the following terms used in the SCCO: a.
 "Data Broker" means either of the following: i.
-The collection of information, including personal information a consumers, from a wide variety of sources for the purposes of information to their customers, which include both private-sect and government agencies; reselling such ii.
-The aggregation of data that was collected for another purpose which it is ultimately used. from that for b.
-"Extreme Vetting" means data mining, threat modeling, predictive risk other similar services." analysis, or ds that it is not eligible to receive or retain a City contract if at the time me during the term of the Contract, it provides Data Broker or Extreme a material default of t derstands and agrees that Contractor's failure to comply with the SCCO the Contract and the City Manager may terminate the Contract and bar Contracts with the City for five (5) years from the effective date of the contracts.
-Contractor from • tement, Contractor certifies that it complies with the requirements of the ring the term of the Contract it ceases to comply, Contractor will prompt ing. ng, the undersigned declares under penalty of perjury under the laws of regoing is true and correct.
-Executed thisday of, 20, at Printed Name: Title: Signed: Date: Business Entity:
+The collection of information, including personal information about consumers, from a wide variety of sources for the purposes of reselling such information to their customers, which include both private-sector business and government agencies; ii.
+The aggregation of data that was collected for another purpose from that for which it is ultimately used. b.
+"Extreme Vetting" means data mining, threat modeling, predictive risk analysis, or other similar services." nds that it is not eligible to receive or retain a City contract if at the time the Contract is time during the term of the Contract, it provides Data Broker or Extreme Vetting ; a material default of nderstands and agrees that Contractor's failure to comply with the SCCO shall constitue the Contract and the City Manager may terminate the Contract and bar Contractor from the city for five (5) years from the effective date of the contract • atement, Contractor certifies that it complies with the requirements of the SCCO and uring the term of the Contract it ceases to comply, Contractor will promptly notify the ting. ing, the undersigned declares under penalty of perjury under the laws of the State of oregoing is true and correct.
+Executed thisday of, 20, at, Printed Name: Title: Signed: Date: Rusiness Entity.